Approaching Ear Training

 Continue to expand and practice your ear training skills with the CD set and workbook in A Guitar Player’s Guide to Ear Training.
 You will get a tremendous amount of instruction at a very reasonable price.
 Go at your own pace, but GO!
 It’s a lot of fun and you won’t believe how much it will free up your playing!

 (Click here to look inside the book.)

 A Guitar Player’s Guide to Ear Training consists of a 42-page workbook/manual and over two hours of recorded exercises and instruction.
-Topics covered include: musical notation; rhythms; scales; sight singing; guitar-specific musical analysis; definitions, descriptions, guide to hearing and dictation for intervals, chords and melodies.
+Topics covered include:

 If you have no knowledge of the written musical language, here is your chance to learn it in a stress-free way at a very low cost.
 You will see how simple and useful this language can be when presented clearly and distilled to the core concepts.
 You will also see how a little bit of knowledge can enable you to expand indefinitely in your ability to play “by ear”.

 If you are familiar with the musical language, A Guitar Player’s Guide to Ear Training will provide new insight into the relevance of material you have studied in the past.
-Prepare to experience dramatic improvement in your ability to name and play what you hear.
+Prepare to experience dramatic improvement in your ability to identify and play what you hear.

 Tuesday Ear Training Class